RennurApps/AwareIM-resources/Readme.md

 #### Apache Tomcat

-**Disclaimer: Use this information and instructions at your own risk.
-There is no support provided for any of the updates performed outside of default Aware IM installation.**

 > Caution: Installing Aware IM update (Setup.exe), overwrites and resets Tomcat & JDK folders back to default.
 In fact, all files are replaced during update.
 Always keep all new and amended files incl. images separately and copy+paste them back once the install is complete.

 - **Tomcat 9.0.44** 32bit is the default version packaged in the **Aware IM 8.6 and above** server installation.